 The Queen's Garden at Buckingham Palace

-The garden at Buckingham Palace,the official London residence and working headquarters of the British monarch, is a 39-acre walled oasis in the middle of the city and its largest private garden.
-Called the Queen’s garden, it is where Queen Elizabeth II holds her summer garden parties.
-The central feature of the garden is a three-acre lake created in the 19th century.
-Other highlights include a 156-meter herbaceous border, the wisteria-clad summerhouse, the rose garden, and one of Britain’s biggest garden ornaments — a 15-foot Waterloo Vase carved from a single piece of marble weighing an estimated 20 tons.
+The garden at Buckingham Palace, the official London residence and working headquarters of the British monarch, is a 39-acre walled oasis in the middle of the city and its largest private garden.
+Called the Queen's garden, it is where Queen Elizabeth II holds her summer garden parties.
+The central feature of the garden is a 3-acre lake created in the 19th century.
+Other highlights include a 156-meter herbaceous border, the wisteria-clad summerhouse, the rose garden and one of Britain's biggest garden ornaments — a 15-foot Waterloo Vase carved from a single piece of marble weighing an estimated 20 tons.
 It also includes the palace tennis court, where King George VI played Wimbledon champion Fred Perry in the 1930s.
 Timing and a little bit of luck are needed to see this garden.
-It is only open for tours in April, May and June and then only when the queen is not in residence.
+It is only open for tours during August and September and then only when the queen is not in residence.
 Tours are limited to 25 visitors.